SGL-UT/GPSTk/dev/apps/bindings/swig/sphinx/intro.rst

 Many classes had a dump or operator<< function that could be used for string output, these have been replaced with the __str__ method.

+Streams were also used heavily for reading in Almanac and Ephemeris data from files.
+A more pythonic interface was provided over these streams (the streams are now hidden) and is described at :ref:`fileio_label`.

 **Inner Classes:**